 In each pair, students take turns being the reader and the listener.
 The reader reads a selection three times.
 The listener gives a report after the second and third readings.
 All reports are complimentary.
 No criticism or advice is allowed.

-The indirect approach: Voluntary
+The indirect approach: Voluntary reading.

 Sustained silent reading (SSR, a.k.a.
 DEAR, "drop everything and read") gives children a daily opportunity to read and discover the pleasure of reading.
 Each student chooses a book or magazine, and the entire class reads for a set period of time each day.
 SSR has been shown to lead to more positive attitudes toward reading and to gains in reading achievement when peer discussion groups discuss the books they read.
 When students share their reactions to books with classmates, they get recommendations from peers they take seriously.